nxp-mcuxpresso/matter/docs/guides/nxp_manufacturing_flow.md

 --spake2p_verifier     -> SPAKE2+ verifier (passed as base64 encoded string).
 If this option is set,
                           all SPAKE2+ inputs will be encoded in the final binary.
 The spake2p tool will not be used to generate a new verifier on the fly.
+--aes128_key           -> 128 bits AES key used to encrypt the whole dataset.
+Please make sure
+                          that the target application/board supports this feature: it has access to the private key and implements a mechanism which can be used to decrypt the factory data information.
---aes128_key           -> 128 bits AES key used to encrypt the whole dataset --date                 -> Manufacturing Date (YYYY-MM-DD format) --part_number          -> Part number as string --product_url          -> Product URL as string
+--date                 -> Manufacturing Date (YYYY-MM-DD format) --part_number          -> Part number as string --product_url          -> Product URL as string